Paddling on the Delaware River

 Dorflinger Glass Museum and Wildlife Sanctuary, Stourbridge Line Scenic Train

-The first stop on our adventure is to delve into the exquisite crystal at the Dorflinger Glass
+The first stop on our adventure is to delve into the

-Museum.
-This museum is home to the nation’s most extensive brilliant Dorflinger glass crystal collection.
+exquisite crystal at the Dorflinger Glass Museum.
+This museum is home to the nation’s most extensive brilliant

-It has almost 1,000 cut pieces, engraved, etched, gilded, and enameled crystal.
-Dorflinger glass was so highly
+Dorflinger glass crystal collection.
+It has almost 1,000 cut pieces, engraved, etched, gilded, and enameled

-desirable that it graced the White House tables for several presidents.
-This tour will take about 1 hour.
+crystal.
+Dorflinger glass was so highly desirable that it graced the White House tables for several presidents.

 After exploring the Museum, look for critters while exploring some tranquil paths on the nearly 600-acre